scbirlab/scbirlab.github.io/source/index.md

 title: Homepage
 ---

-# SCBIRLab
+# Systems Chemical Biology of Infection and Resistance Laboratory

-We study how pathogenic bacteria infect and evolve resistance, using large-scale genetics and the chemical biology toolbox.
+**The SCBIR lab is based the [Francis Crick Institute](https://crick.ac.uk) in London.
+We use large-scale genetics and chemical biology to study how pathogenic bacteria infect and evolve resistance to antibiotics.**

 ::::{grid} 1 2 3 4
 :gutter: 2